Applying for Aid

 Students must apply for financial aid each year by filing the Free Application for Federal Student Aid (FAFSA).
 Financial aid awarded by the UI OSFA is not automatically renewed.

-- The filing deadline for priority consideration was November 15, 2017.
+- The filing deadline for priority consideration is December 1, 2018.
 Awards are made on a first-come, first-served basis.
 Although students can apply for financial aid throughout the year, funding for some financial aid programs may be depleted.
 The student may meet the qualifications for certain types of aid, but not be awarded that aid because the funding has run out.

 - The UI OSFA recommends that you use the IRS Data Retrieval Tool to transfer your tax information directly from the IRS onto your FAFSA.

 After a student is admitted to the University of Iowa and has submitted the FAFSA, the student's financial aid eligibility is determined.